freelancer254/azina/README.md

 # Azina Finance
 ![alt text](https://github.com/freelancer254/azina/blob/main/images/azina.PNG?raw=true)
 Azina offers crypto backed loans for local fiat.
 Users are able to request and pay for loans in their own local currency or currency of choice.
-With Azina, users can borrow KES against LINK without worrying about the USD exchange rate volatility, misuse of their collateral and enjoy decentralized collateral management.
+With Azina, users can borrow KES against FTM without worrying about the USD exchange rate volatility, misuse of their collateral and enjoy decentralized collateral management.

 ## Problems That Azina Solves